Mother (2025 film)

-Mother (Macedonian: Мајка) is a 2025 drama film directed by Teona Strugar Mitevska, in her English-language feature debut, co-written by Mitevska, Goce Smilevski and Elma Tataragić, its based on her four-part miniseries Teresa and I (2015).
-Starring Noomi Rapace, it follows the Albanian-Indian Catholic nun Mother Teresa establishment of the Missionaries of Charity in Kolkata, India.
+Mother (Мајка) is a 2025 drama film directed by Teona Strugar Mitevska, in her English-language feature debut, co-written by Mitevska, Goce Smilevski, and Elma Tataragić.
+It is based on Mitevska's four-part miniseries Teresa and I (2015).
+Starring Noomi Rapace, it follows the Macedonian-Albanian Catholic nun Mother Teresa establishment of the Missionaries of Charity in Kolkata, India.

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 27 August 2025.

 Premise

 Mother is a fictional account that follows seven days in Mother Teresa's life when she decides to leave her convent in Kolkata, India, to establish her own religious order.